Kristo Šagor

 Kristo Šagor (born 16 March 1976) is a German playwright and director.

 He has received numerous awards, and his plays Dreier ohne Simone, FSK 16 and Trüffelschweine are now among the most frequently performed plays in German-speaking countries.

-Early life snd lower education
+Early life and lower education

 Kristo Šagor was born on 16 March 1976, in Stadtoldendorf in the district of Holzminden, Lower Saxony, but grew up in a neighbourhood of Lübeck.
 His mother was a teacher and came from the Federal Republic of Germany.
 His father was a hotel manager and hotel-management school teacher and came from Croatia, then part of Yugoslavia, where the two had met in 1973 in the port city of Dubrovnik.
 His parents had been living together in Germany since 1976.

 Higher education and career

 After graduating from Ernestinenschule in Lübeck and completing his civilian service at the Travetal elderly care center, he moved to Berlin in 1996 to study modern German literature, theater studies and linguistics at the Free University of Berlin.

 From 1996 to 1999, he was involved in the student theater TREKJOP, for which his play Dreier ohne Simone was created. Šagor directed the play himself in 1999 and played one of the three boys: Sven, Andreas and Kai are waiting to be interrogated in the principal's anteroom at their school, as they are all three suspected of having raped their classmate Simone on the school trip that has just ended.
 A petty war ensues based on insinuations, jealousy and desire.
 With Dreier ohne Simone, Šagor found his publisher, Kiepenheuer Bühnenvertriebs-GmbH, Berlin.
 The play has been performed at numerous professional youth theaters, including abroad.

 In 1999, Šagor studied for a year at Trinity College in Dublin (Ireland).
 He represented Germany at the European Festival of Young Playwrights (Interplay Europe) 2000 in Warsaw and at the World Festival of Young Playwrights – World Interplay 2001 in Townsville (Australia).
 His final breakthrough as an author came in 2000 with Durstige Vögel at the Schauspielhaus Bochum in Bochum.

 In 2002, he made his debut as a director with a production of the same play at the Münchner Volkstheater (Munich People's Theater) in Munich.
 From 2002 to 2004, he was in-house author at the Theater Bremen in Bremen.
 This was followed by directing work at numerous theaters in Germany, including the world premieres of Heldenhaft by Katharina Schlender at the Markgrafentheater Erlangen (2004) in Erlangen, Sommer mit Mädchen by Kai Hensel in Braunschweig (2004) and Traumpaar by Zoran Drvenkar at the Theater an der Parkaue in Berlin (2006).

 In the 2008/2009 season, Šagor was artistic director of the Theater unter Tage at the Schauspielhaus Bochum.
 From October 2008 to the end of February 2009, he lived on the stage of the Theater unter Tage and realized the project Neue Heimat.
 Living Underground.